Enhancing Government Transparency

 Enhancing Government Transparency for the People of California

-A top priority of State Controller John Chiang is making the workings of government fiscal affairs and the State Controller's Office more open, accessible and transparent to the people of California.
+A top priority of the prior State Controller John Chiang is making the workings of government fiscal affairs and the State Controller's Office more open, accessible and transparent to the people of California.
 Among other major actions, the Controller:

 - Uses his auditing authority to scrutinize the hundreds of thousands of payment claims made to his office annually, and to ensure that other agencies are properly using public funds;